SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 > THERE IS NO MYSTERY AS TO WHY I CALLED THIS MEETING, TOMAS.
 >
-> SURELY NEWS HAS TRAVELED TO YOU; THERE IS LIKELY NOT A SOUL AMONG OUR KIND WHO HAS NOT HEARD.
+> SURELY NEWS HAS TRAVELED TO YOU; THERE IS LIKELY NOT A SOUL AMONG OUR KIND WHO HAS NOT YET HEARD.
 >
 > HASSAN TALEB AND GABRIELLE ORLÉANS, IN THE FASHION OF THE DEMON-WORSHIPPERS OF YESTERYEAR, SUMMONED A HELLBEAST TO EARTH.
 >